 Skip to Content

-Located on the edge of the Gunung Leuser National Park, the small north Sumatran town has an orangutan sanctuary where tourists can trek to see semi-wild orangutans and other rare monkey species such as Thomas’s langur and gibbons.
+Why?
+It’s home to an orangutan sanctuary where tourists can hike into the forest to see semi-wild orangutans and other monkey species such as Thomas’s langur and gibbons.

-However, orangutan trekking isn’t the only attraction in Bukit Lawang.
+However, orangutan trekking isn’t the only activity in Bukit Lawang.
+On Fridays, a busy traditional market showcases local food and knick-knacks.

+There are also rivers, waterfalls, and interesting villages in the surrounding area.
 After school, gaggles of kids take to the river to swim or go tubing on rubber rings.
-On weekend nights, the bars erupt with locals playing the guitar or the bongos.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.